Road Safety Reminder for the Week

 Guam Construction Update

-Motorists are advised to drive cautiously through all construction zones, observe all posted speed limit and construction signs, and carefully heed to flaggers.
+Motorists are advised to drive cautiously through the construction zones, observe all posted speed limit and construction signs, and carefully heed to flaggers.
 Alternative routes and/or adjusting drive times when feasible are encouraged.

 Route 3 Widening